VultureProject/vulture-doc/vultureOS/docs/applications/backend.md

 `TCP health check` : Enable the health check for this backend.

-`Close the connection cleanly` : Allow HAProxy for sending a FIN packet instead of RST.
+`Close the connection cleanly` : [Health check] Allow HAProxy to send a FIN packet instead of RST.

-`Message to send` : String sent to the server after connection established.
+`Message to send` : [Health check] String sent to the server after connection was established.

-`TCP Health Check expected` : Expected string sent by the server, can be :
+`TCP Health Check expected` : [Health check] Expected string received from the server, can be one of :

  - **None**
  - **Response content contains**